aditi-mittal-cmu/mittal-portfolio/critiqueByDesign.md

 When I first looked at the chart, my mind was automatically drawn to the solar system, the way each country was represented, use of colour and the galaxy effect.
 After spending a little more time, I got a sense of what was being represented.
 There were a few things that I found unnecessary, like the chart for India.
 Would economists be interested in those cities particularly?
 Are those the highest growing cities in the world or just India?
 Would a world map be better to show the scale of comparison?
 In terms of the data presented, the forecast was done by Standard Chartered, which seems like a credible source.
 The chart seemed too long, there was a considerable amount of eye travel to have a look at all the countries.
 Though the text data added is very informative and presented neatly, I think it was a lot and could be trimmed down.
 I also found myself wondering a few things - like was there a specific reason for the choice of colours?
 Was the idea to use the flag colour?

-<p>Once I was able to discern who the chart was intended for, I realized it made more sense to have a simple chart represent the information around emerging markets, Asia's growth and furture prediction and the change in countries rank into the projected year.
+<p>Once I was able to discern who the chart was intended for, I realized it made more sense to have a simple chart representing the information around emerging markets, Asia's growth and future prediction and the change in countries rank into the projected year.
 I would assume that Economists would rather prefer a simple, concise chart to a ostensible one.
 To this point, I decided to use a bar chart to show the GDP values for the countries</p>

 <p> When I delved deeper into the usefulness of the chart, it was apparent that one of the major highlights was how Asia's slice of the global GDP pie has risen over the years.
 Since I am not a big fan of pie charts - I would have gone for a pie/line chart here, showing the rise trend.